Q-Minh/nihu/dox/introduction.md

 - Element types
 - Kernels
 - Quadratures
-- Singular integration techniques specific to kernels, formalisms element types
+- Singular integration techniques specific to kernels, formalisms and element types
 - and more...

-to adapt NiHu to their specific problems.
+in order to adapt NiHu to their specific problems.

 Matlab layer {#introduction_matlab}
 ============